Be prepared for GDPR – free guidance and tips

 Download our free Hillyer McKeown GDPR countdown including practical tips, best practice guidance and a handy glossary of terms.

-5 key questions businesses should be asking now:
+5 key questions businesses should be asking about GDPR now:

 - Where do we store personal data (including contact information), and is it secure?